 Your lawyer’s job is to act as your advocate.
 This role includes:

 When you need to develop, modify, or enforce an Illinois child custody order, work with an experienced Rolling Meadows family lawyer.
 Your lawyer’s job is to protect your rights and help you pursue your interests.
-To get started with a member of our team at The Delaney Heckman, contact our office today to schedule your confidential legal consultation.
+To get started with a member of our team at The Andrea Heckman Law, contact our office today to schedule your confidential legal consultation.